vfile/vfile-is/readme.md

 When given something, returns whether that value is a [vfile][] and whether it passes the bound test.

-*   If there is no bound test (it’s nullish), makes sure `file` is a [vfile][]
+*   if there is no bound test (it’s nullish), makes sure `file` is a [vfile][]
-*   If the bound test is a glob string, checks if that glob matches `file.path`
+*   if the bound test is a glob string, checks if that glob matches `file.path`
-*   If the bound test is a normal string, checks if that is `file.basename` or `file.extname`
+*   if the bound test is a normal string, checks if that is `file.basename` or `file.extname`
-*   If the bound test is a normal object, checks if the given file matches the [Spec][]
+*   if the bound test is a normal object, checks if the given file matches the [`Spec`][spec]
-*   If the bound test is an array, all tests in it must pass
+*   if the bound test is an array, all tests in it must pass

 ### `Spec`

-A spec is an object describing properties to values.
+A spec is an object describing fields to values.
-For each property in `spec`, if its value is `string`, there must be an equivalent property in the given file matching the value.
+For each field in `spec`, if its value is `string`, there must be an equivalent field in the given file matching the value.
 If the value is `object`, it can have a `prefix` or `suffix` key, and the value in the given file must be a string, and it must start with `prefix` and/or end with `suffix`.

+## Types

+This package is fully typed with [TypeScript][].
+The extra types `Check`, `CheckFile`, and `Assert` are exported.

+## Compatibility

+Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
+As of now, that is Node.js 12.20+, 14.14+, 16.0+, and 18.0+.
+Our projects sometimes work with older versions, but this is not guaranteed.

 ## Contribute